theacodes/kicanvas/README.md

 **NOTE**: KiCanvas is currently in **early alpha**.
 There will be bugs and missing features.
 Please take a look at [known issues](#known-issues) and [file an issue] if you run into trouble.

 You can also use KiCanvas on your own websites using the [embedding API].
 It's written in modern vanilla [TypeScript] and uses the [Canvas] element and [WebGL] for rendering.
-You can learn more on the [development page](development.md).
+You can learn more on the [development page][development documentation].

 KiCanvas is developed by [Thea Flowers](https://thea.codes) with financial support from her [sponsors].